Ahmedfull02/intelligent-recycling-system/readme.md

 ### Load
 > [!NOTE]
-> In This repo the Models already trained.
+> In This repo, all Models are already trained.

 1. In model.load cell, put the wanted model.
 ```